The HARP 2.0 Rules : Complete HARP 2 Eligibility Requirements For U.S. Homeowners (Plus Mortgage Rates)

 My lender won't do HARP.
 Can I use HARP with another lender?

 Yes.
 You can do HARP with any participating mortgage lender.
 This is a major change from the original HARP.
 The government is trying to get as many people access to the program as possible.
+If you were once turned down for HARP by your original mortgage lender, re-apply somewhere else.
+You'll likely have better luck.
+Click here to get access to free HARP rates.

 My mortgage servicer does not do new mortgages.
 How do I use HARP?